General Academic Guidelines

 - Students may/may not practice based on coach’s discretion during times of activity ineligibility.

 Students who participate in extracurricular activities at Bishop Kelly High School will also be required to meet State Standards required for competition by the Idaho High School Activities Association; including those not sanctioned by the IHSAA.
 These requirements state that a student must pass at least five of the seven classes to be eligible for the next semester.
 A failure to meet this standard would negate participating for one full semester.
 Students must also meet some eligibility requirements daily.
-A student must attend 60% of the school day to be eligible to participate in an activity in accordance with the BK attendance policy 3105 Penalties for being late to practice (detention, appointments, meetings, etc.) are left to the coach’s discretion.
+A student must attend 2 out of 3 class periods (on a 3 block day); 3 out of 4 class periods (on a 4 block day); 4 out of 7 class periods (on a straight 7 day) to be eligible to participate in an activity in accordance with the BK attendance policy 3105.
+Penalties for being late to practice (detention, appointments, meetings, etc.) are left to the coach’s discretion.
 Students who run for Associated Student Body offices must meet a cumulative 2.5 GPA and maintain this level while in office.
 All club and class officers must have and maintain a 2.0 cumulative GPA.

 Bishop Kelly offers a variety of Advanced Placement courses primarily at the Junior and Senior level.
 Advanced Placement offers the opportunity for students to challenge themselves to achieve academically at the college level and prepare for nationally scored tests.
 Many colleges grant credit when students enroll and have qualifying Advanced Placement test scores.
 Students and parents are expected to read the course descriptions, expectations, and prerequisites prior to application.
 AP classes are Full Year courses.
 All AP courses will receive weighted GPA credit.

-Except in extraordinary circumstances, as determined by the principal or designee, academic credit will not be granted to any student for a class in which the student was not in attendance at least 90% of the time that school was in session.
+Except in extraordinary circumstances, as determined by the principal or designee, academic credit may not be granted to any student for a class in which the student was not in attendance at least 90% of the time that school was in session.
 Extended absences must be approved by administration prior to these absences.
+The overall semester grade may be impacted by the number of absences, refer to Attendance policy 3105 for specifics.

 Credits earned through completion of courses may satisfy a high school graduation requirement only if prior approval for such courses has been obtained from the administration/counseling office.
 These courses include online, correspondence, summer school, evening school, and courses from other schools.
 Please refer to credit maximums for limits on courses taken outside of Bishop Kelly.
 A completed form obtained from a counselor must accompany this request.
 Such credit will not normally be granted for classes available to students attending Bishop Kelly High School.